 Yes.
-A landscape architect can plan for and establish the relationship between the site and its structures for an overall site and landscape theme.
+A landscape architect can plan for and establish the relationship between the site and its structures, including proposing elevations, grading and positioning, for an overall site and landscape theme.

 LA-12.
 Who can stamp landscaping plans and irrigation plans in the state of Nevada?